jsdclxvi/Reforestation/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## My dentist is the best, he even has a little plaque!